envs-net/matrix-doc/docs/messaging/formatting.md

 ![Marking of the button jumping to the newest message](/images/18_jump_down.png)

-A theme-based presentation (also called “threading”) is now available in Element as well.
+A theme-based presentation (also called "threading") is now available in Element as well.